 The WHO/UNICEF Joint Monitoring Programme for Water Supply, Sanitation and Hygiene (JMP) has reported country, regional and global estimates of progress on drinking water, sanitation and hygiene (WASH) since 1990.
 The JMP maintains an extensive global database and has become the leading source of comparable estimates of progress at national, regional and global levels.
 The 2015 update marked the end of the Millennium Development Goal period and the 2017 update established baseline estimates for monitoring the new Sustainable Development Goal (SDG) targets.

 Vision: progressive realization of universal access to drinking water, sanitation and hygiene (WASH) and the reduction of inequalities in service levels by 2030

 Mission: to produce reliable estimates of national, regional and global progress on WASH to inform decision making by government, donor and civil society organisations

-- Normative role: to develop indicators and methods for enhanced monitoring of WASH
+- Normative role: to develop new indicators, methods and standards for enhanced national and global monitoring of WASH

-- Global data custodian: to maintain global databases and produce reliable estimates of status and trends, including progress towards SDG targets
+- Global data custodian: to maintain global databases, produce reliable estimates of status, trends and inequalities, and to visualize and share data in accessible formats

-- Country engagement: to provide guidance and tools to support countries to collect, analyse and report progress on WASH
+- Country engagement: to provide technical advice, guidance materials and tools to support countries to collect and analyse data on inequalities and to report progress on WASH

-- Integrated monitoring: to collaborate on analysis of interlinkages between WASH and related SDG targets
+- Integrated monitoring: to build new partnerships to integrate new sources of data and to analyse interlinkages between WASH and related SDG targets

 The JMP Team

 The JMP team consists of four full time professional staff and two part time administrative assistants.
 The JMP also employs short term consultants for specific tasks.
 The JMP is overseen jointly by the Coordinator of the Water, Sanitation, Hygiene and Health unit at WHO, the Chief of the Data and Analytics Section and the Chief of the Water, Sanitation and Hygiene Section at UNICEF.

 Current full-time members of the JMP team